Where you can study

 Specialise in Mental Health and Addiction for your Bachelor of Health Science at Massey

-This qualification provides the knowledge and skills required to work as an addictions practitioner within a range of services in Aotearoa New Zealand, or to work in non-practitioner roles within the mental health and addictions workforce.
-It integrates the Essential and the Practitioner competencies for addiction specialists required by the Drug and Alcohol Practitioners Association of Aotearoa New Zealand (DAPAANZ).
-These competencies are embedded within a wider framework of hauora Māori knowledge and social work engagement practice.
+This qualification provides the knowledge and skills required to work as an addiction practitioner within a range of services in Aotearoa New Zealand, or to work in roles in mental health promotion.
+It integrates the Essential and the Practitioner Competencies for Addiction Specialists required by the Drug and Alcohol Practitioners Association of Aotearoa New Zealand (DAPAANZ).
+These competencies are embedded in a broader framework of health promotion, hauora Māori knowledge and social work engagement practice.

 The qualification has two pathways:

-• Addiction Practitioner Pathway: For graduates who wish to be eligible to apply for provisional registration with DAPAANZ to work as addictions practitioners.
-This pathway requires you to complete all of the Mental Health and Addiction major courses.
-You have to complete the second and third-year placement courses with addiction services, under the supervision of addiction practitioners.
+- Addiction Practitioner Pathway: This pathway is for graduates who wish to be eligible to apply for provisional registration with DAPAANZ to work as addiction practitioners.
+You will complete a set of 24 prescribed courses in this pathway (no elective options available).
+This will include two placement courses with addiction services under the supervision of addiction practitioners.

 In the mental health and addiction field, you’ll promote and sustain the wellbeing of individuals, whānau, and communities.
 You’ll work to reduce inequities and to improve the social, cultural, environmental, and political determinants of mental health and addiction.